Image of Trump after the assassination attempt moves the portrait of Obama to the White House - ExBulletin

 It is unusual to suspend a new presidential resemblance without notice, and Trump putting himself in this space could be considered as him who breaks with standards.
 By tradition, the portraits of the two most recent presidents are exhibited in the hall and Trump is in the unique position of also being a former president.

-The portrait of Obama was exhibited in the state of state of state, near the staircase of the president's residence, after being unveiled in 2022.
-The White House said that she was still in the home, but was moved to the opposite wall, where a portrait of former president George W. Bush used to suspend.
+The portrait of Obamas was exposed in the state of state of state, near the staircase of the residence of the presidents, after being unveiled in 2022.
+The White House said that it was still in the hall, but was moved to the opposite wall, where a portrait of former president George W. Bush was used to hanging himself.

 The plans are to move the portrait of Bush closer to his fathers, former president George HW Bush, who is on the staircase of the residence.

 The White House announced the unexpected change in an article on its official account on X with a photo of the new painting that said, new works of art in the White House and a pair of Ye-Emoji.
-Painting captures the consequences of Trump's attempted life during a July rally in Butler, Pennsylvania.
+The painting captures the consequences of an attempted life during a July rally in Butler, in Pennsylvania.
 Trump was injured in the ear and pushed his fist to the sky as he said, fighting, fighting, fighting!

 These words have become a key rallying cry of his successful re -election campaign.